sergev/ifcomp/Theory.md

 ### Why Both Directions

 Extending in both directions (forward and backward) ensures:
-- Maximum match coverage
+- **Maximum match coverage**: Finds largest possible matched regions
-- Better handling of insertions/deletions in the middle
+- **Better handling**: Insertions/deletions in the middle don't block all matching
-- More accurate change detection
+- **More accurate change detection**: Minimizes false positive differences

+**Heckel's Intuition**: By applying the adjacency principle in both directions, we can build matched regions outward from unique anchors until we hit differences.
+This maximizes the number of "found" lines and minimizes the work for later passes.

 ### Example